deejaygraham/sketchnoting-for-developers/draft.md

 If you aren't confident about judging where parts of your composition should go or not very good at spacing stuff out, get yourself a blue pencil (as seen in the photo) - it gives you just enough help to see what you are doing but doesn't show up well against black ink and doesn't show up very well on photographs.
-I got that tip from a comic artist who uses a blue pencil all the time to mock out where figures are going to be.
+I got that tip from a web-comic artist who uses a blue pencil all the time to mock out where figures are going to be.
 When the final art work is scanned, the blue is so feint it doesn't show up - particularly in b&W